Skip to Content

 Avoiding Common Mistakes and Pitfalls

-Now that you’ve matched amendments to your soil type, let’s avoid the pitfalls that can undermine your hard work.
+While you’ve matched amendments to your soil type, common mistakes can still sabotage your spring gardening preparation.

 Scaling Strategies for Large Gardens